Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 You can think of your spinal cord as a tree and your nerves as its branches.

-The tree’s branches carry messages to various parts of your body.
+These branches carry signals to different parts of your body.

 Therefore, too much pressure on the trunk of the tree can cause issues in several areas.

-The most obvious symptom of cervical radiculopathy is the presence of pain that might move from your neck to your shoulder, arm, or hand.
+The most common symptom of cervical radiculopathy is pain that travels from your neck into your shoulder, arm, or hand.

 The type of pain experienced can differ from person to person.